DevilGale/PokeCord/README.md

 - [imgur](https://api.imgur.com/oauth2/addclient)
 - [discord](https://discordpy.readthedocs.io/en/latest/discord.html)

-To install the dependencies for the project run `pip install -r requirements.text`.
+To install the dependencies for the project run `pip install -r requirements.txt`.

 * **Note: the bot will still have to be added to the discord channel**